-WHEREAS,the funds,the Texas Indigent Defense County Commissioners Court has agreed that in the event of loss or misuse of County Commissioners assures that the funds will be returned in full to Commission.
-COMMISSIONERS' CO T RESOLVED and ordered that the OFFICIAL DESIGNATED BY THE JRT of this county is designated as the Authorized Official to apply for, accept the grant application for the Indigent Defense Improvement Grant Program and all to accept said grant; and COURT is designated as t EVED that the OFFICIAL DESIGNATED BY THE COMMISSIONERS Re Program Director for this grant and the County Auditor or County Treasures an auditor (per TAC § 173.301(a) is designated as the Financial Officer for Adopted thisday or , 20 This is a Sample .
-Submitte resolution submitted MUST BE PRINTED FROM ONLINE SYSTEM County Judge Attest: County Clerk INTERNET SUBMISSION FORM t application online, the following Internet submission confirmation number was received # ssion was in accordance with the Commissioners' Court Resolution above.
+WHEREAS,County Commissioners Court has agreed that in the event of loss or misuse of the funds,County Commissioners assures that the funds will be returned in full to the Texas Indigent Defense Commission.
+NOW THEREFORE, BE IT RESOLVED and ordered that the OFFICIAL DESIGNATED BY THE COMMISSIONERS' COURT of this county is designated as the Authorized Official to apply for, accept decline, modify, or cancel the grant application for the Indigent Defense Improvement Grant Program and all other necessary documents to accept said grant; and BE IT FURTHER RESOLVED that the OFFICIAL DESIGNATED BY THE COMMISSIONERS COURT is designated as the Program Director for this grant and the County Auditor or County Treasures if the county does not have an auditor (per TAC § 173.301(a) is designated as the Financial Officer for this grant.
+Adopted thisday of, 20 This is a Sample .
+Submitted resolution submitted MUST BE PRINTED FROM ONLINE SYSTEM County Judge Attest: County Clerk INTERNET SUBMISSION FORM After submitting the improvement application online, the following Internet submission confirmation number was received # .
+This grant application submission was in accordance with the Commissioners' Court Resolution above.
 Authorized Official